cfdonmez/OWISAC_PRISMA_Review/memory-bank/progress.md

 - **Details:**
   - A new search entry was added to `data/search_log.csv`.
   - `scripts/qa/validate_data.py`, `scripts/analysis/compute_prisma_counts.py`, `scripts/analysis/render_prisma_flow.py`, and `scripts/analysis/build_checklists.py` were re-executed to update all derived outputs.

+---

+## 2025-10-06 10:34

+- **Task:** `tasks.initialize` - Initialize Memory Bank
+- **Status:** Completed
+- **Details:**
+  - Read all context files from `memory-bank/`.
+  - Updated `activeContext.md` with the current task status.
+  - Fixed the data processing pipeline by installing `jsonschema` and correcting the output format of `compute_prisma_counts.py`.
+  - Successfully executed `scripts/run_pipeline.py` to confirm the entire data processing and manuscript generation pipeline is operational.